Frequently Asked Questions

 Each camp group has a treehouse homebase.
 In the case of heavy rain or thunderstorm, campers will report to their homebase where they will stay dry and safe.
 If there is life-threatening, inclement weather, such as a severe thunderstorm or tornado we will send campers home or cancel camp for the day.

 Your child’s safety is our number one goal here at Mary’s Land Summer Camp.
 Our camp is licensed by the Maryland State Department of Health, our staff is background checked, fingerprinted for child safety, CPR trained, and has a background in mandated reporting.
-Children will always be supervised when around farm equipment and machinery
+Children will always be supervised when around farm equipment and machinery.
+We are accredited by the American Camp Association, which is a rigorous process.

 In the mornings, campers will engage in simple farm chores like feeding chickens, collecting eggs, and tending to a small garden.
 Later, campers will talk to different farmers about their jobs and learn some of the science behind many farming practices.
 After lunch, campers will have time for outdoor games and adventurous activities.
 The day will end with a quiet reflection/mindfulness activity and a trip to the creek to cool down and explore.
 (This may change throughout the week to meet the needs of the campers and employees).